28

 JavaScript interview preparation might be challenging, right?
 But don't worry; you've got this!
 JavaScript is a unique and strong language.
 I'm here to help you with callbacks, closures, async/await, and even the hard keyword issues.
 Let's look at some of the most popular JavaScript interview questions and answers to ensure you're prepared to ace your interview with confidence!

-Hence in this JavaScript Tutorial, we'll unlock the secrets to acing your JavaScript interview with a curated selection of the best JavaScript interview questions and answers for 2024.
+In this JavaScript Tutorial, we'll unlock the secrets to acing your JavaScript interview with a curated selection of the best JavaScript interview questions and answers for 2025.

 Why JavaScript?